Last updated May 18, 2020

 The Provost, M. Brian Blake, has provided additional guidance to faculty and professors regarding sensitivities around those who have been impacted by this situation.

-Also, influenza activity is high in the U.S. and expected to continue for weeks.
 Anyone who has not yet received a flu vaccine this season should strongly consider getting the vaccine.

 Seeking Help for Increased Stress & Anxiety Related to the COVID-19